bitdessin/JustDeepIt/docs/source/implementation/salient-object-detection.rst

-To check the detailed usage of method :meth:`inference <justdeepit.models.SOD.inference>` and all its arguments, refer to the corresponding documentation.
+Refer to the corresponding API documentation of :meth:`inference <justdeepit.models.SOD.inference>` and :meth:`draw <justdeepit.utils.ImageAnnotation.draw>`
-For usage details of method :meth:`draw <justdeepit.utils.ImageAnnotation.draw>`, refer to the documentation of class :class:`justdeepit.utils.ImageAnnotation <justdeepit.utils.ImageAnnotation>`.
+for the detailed usage.

+.. _sodtrainingstrategy:

 Training Strategy
 =================